chriswa/vsmodlib-BuffStuff/README.md

     }
 ```

-If your buff makes a persistent change in `OnStart` (for example, setting something in `entity.Stats`,) you can `OnExpire` to revert it:
+If your buff makes a persistent change in `OnStart` (for example, setting something in `entity.Stats`,) you can use `OnExpire` to revert it:

 ```cs
     public override void OnStart() {